 External Environmental Factors

-Of course, there are always external factors at play that may affect productivity.
-The most common examples of these include weather incidents, power outages, facility damage, and events or incidents happening in the local community.
 These factors can trigger issues with your facility or equipment, and they might even cause emergency safety and security incidents.

-One of the best defenses against environmental factors is a thorough emergency plan.
+One of the best defenses against environmental factors is thorough emergency planning.
 Your plan should outline your team’s response strategy for things like fires, storms, active shooters, security breaches, or major safety events.
 It should also include emergency contact information and responsibilities for each role.
 That way, when an emergency happens, you know exactly who’s in charge of which response tasks.

-Proper facility maintenance is also essential to avoid production downtime related to environmental factors.
+Proper facility maintenance is essential to avoid production downtime related to environmental factors.
 For example, regularly auditing the structural integrity of your site ensures that it’s protected from inclement weather.
 You should also have a backup power source ready to use in case of power outages.

 Reducing Production Downtime with EHS Software